Search for Italian, Scot climber resumes on Pakistan peak

 "Miracles do happen and have happened in the past in such incidents so we are hoping to find them," he said.

 Italian Ambassador Stefano Pontecorvo tweeted that the search resumed on Tuesday and that the rescuers were planning to use drones.
-He praised the Pakistani and Spanish mountaineers trying to trace Nardi and Ballar.
+He praised the Pakistani and Spanish mountaineers trying to trace Nardi and Ballard.

 Mountain guide Sandy Allan, who climbed with Hargreaves and knew Ballard, said on Monday he remained hopeful but admitted to having some "negative thoughts" after rescue flights failed to locate the pair.